Stay informed, stay safe

 Here are some things your business or organization can do to help when emergency situations arise:

 • Help your customers as much as possible.
-Many will be seeking information on local conditions or flexibility with their reservations or bookings.
+Many will seek information on local conditions or flexibility with their reservations or bookings.
 Do what you can to help each other.

-• If the situation is caused by a significant weather event, share the link to our Current Conditions in Kelowna webpage, which includes a live feed from our webcam located at the Kelowna Visitor Centre that can be viewed anytime as well as links to other helpful resources.
+• If the situation is caused by a significant weather event, share the link to our Current Conditions in Kelowna webpage.
+This webpage includes a live feed from our webcam located at the Kelowna Visitor Centre that can be viewed anytime and links to other helpful resources.

 • Share information and updates about your business by tagging us—and using #exploreKelowna—on social media and by contacting our Community & Visitor Engagement Team so we can keep visitors and residents informed.